I-Card and Community Library Card Information

 Overdue, Fine, and Fee Notices

-- A second notice is sent when the book is five days overdue.
+• A second notice is sent when the item is 5 days overdue.

-- A third notice is sent when the book is 10 days overdue.
+• A third notice is sent when the item is 10 days overdue.

-- Once a book is 15 days overdue, a notice will be sent to the borrower, and a $75 replacement fee will be transferred to the Office of Student Billing.
+• After 15 days overdue, the item is declared lost, a notice is sent to the borrower, and a replacement fee is transferred to the Office of Student Billing.

 If you think you returned the book and have received a fine or fee in error, please contact the Circulation Desk, and we will work with you to address the issue.